niplav/site/data.md

 * `Approach`: Monotonically incrementing [primary key](https://en.wikipedia.org/wiki/Primary_Key).
 * `Location`: Replaced with a random integer for anonymization.
 * `Attractiveness`: Floating point on the classical scale, between 1 and 10.
-See [TheRedQuest, 2022](https://theredquest.wordpress.com/2019/03/25/garbage-post-about-ranking-chicks/)
+See [TheRedQuest 2022](https://theredquest.wordpress.com/2019/03/25/garbage-post-about-ranking-chicks/).
 * `Size`: Number of women in set, 1 if not given.
 * `Frequency`: Frequency at which the woman has been approached, estimated from the answer given to "How often does this kind of thing happen to you?"
 * `Enjoyment`: How much the woman seemed to enjoy the approach.
 Floating point number in `$[-10, 10]$`.